LaoLiulaoliu/mlmath/README.md

 # mlmath

-For now, it include linear regression, logistic regression, generalized linear model and momentum.
+For now, it include linear regression, logistic regression, generalized linear model, momentum and svd.

 ### use docker